MattyB709/MattyB709.github.io/content/projects/ppe.md

 ---
 slug: ppe
-subtitle: I built big brother
+subtitle: Building Big Brother
-title: Creating Automatic PPE Detection
+title: Automatic PPE Detection
 date: 2025-08-30
 ---
 # Abstract

 This summer I worked at the Eurofins Center of Excellence where I built an end-to-end object detection system for automatic personal protective equipment (PPE) detection.
-The purpose was to automatically identify whether or not people in laboratories were wearing their lab coat, gloves, and eye wear without the need for manual supervision.
-I started out by creating my own custom dataset from our laboratory's security camera feed, manually drawing boxes around people and labeling them for their PPE.
-I ended with a dataset of over 1100 images labeled by hand, with another ~$700$ labeled semi-automatically using the model's predictions.
+The purpose was to automatically identify whether or not people in laboratories were wearing their lab coat, gloves, and eyewear without the need for manual supervision.
+I started out by creating my own custom dataset from our laboratory's security camera feed, manually drawing boxes around people and labeling them for their PPE, ending with a dataset of over 1100 images.
 From here I finetuned [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) on the new dataset and classes, getting an mAP of 0.56 on a held out test set.
 The model was quantized down to INT8 precision using post training quantization and optimized with TensorRT for deployment on a Jetson Orin Nano.
 With INT8 precision, the model achieved a speedup of over 3x (see the image below) with only a slight decrease in mAP.

 # The Project
 ![yolo output](assets/images/yolo_output.png "Example Model Output")